bharath143-vk/Netflix-GPT/README.md

  # useNavigate is a hook used to navigate

  # keeping useEffect(onAuthStateChanged) in header because the header always stay through out our app

+ # memoization helps to get rid of to many api calls